Scuba Diving in Palau: Highlights + Liveaboards vs Resorts

 Thinking about scuba diving in Palau?
 Discover everything you need to know about exploring this island nation, including what you can expect to see underwater and whether to opt for a liveaboard vs resort-based dive vacation in Palau.

-Comprising 340 islands in the northwest Pacific Ocean (between the Philippines and Guam), Palau is rapidly garnering a reputation as one of the world’s best scuba destinations.
+Comprising 340 islands in the northwest Pacific Ocean (between the Philippines and Guam), Palau is arguably one of the world’s best scuba diving destinations.

 In fact, the importance of protecting the nation’s natural resources is so paramount that visitors to Palau are required to sign a “passport pledge” upon arrival.
 This says that you vow to behave in an ecologically and culturally responsible manner during your stay.

 A highlight of scuba diving in Palau is its Shark Sanctuary – a 600,000 square kilometre zone (comparable in size to Thailand).
-Here, commercial shark fishing is strictly prohibited.
+Here, commercial shark fishing is strictly prohibited and this is reflected in the sheer number of sharks we saw during our dives.

-Complementing this astounding marine biodiversity are Palau’s untouched forests and its famous Jellyfish Lake, the largest freshwater lake in Micronesia.
+Complementing this astounding marine biodiversity are Palau’s untouched forests and its famous Jellyfish Lake.
+It’s home to a distinct species of jellyfish that has evolved here in isolation.

-While Palau may not be as well-known for its shipwrecks as neighbouring Chuuk Lagoon, the archipelago does boast over 60 World War II-era wrecks, collectively referred to as the “Lost Fleet of the Rock Islands.”
+While Palau may not be as well-known for its shipwrecks as neighbouring Chuuk Lagoon, the archipelago does boast over 60 World War II-era wrecks.
+Collectively, they are referred to as the “Lost Fleet of the Rock Islands.”

 Liveaboard vs land-based diving in Palau

-The liveaboard experience in Palau allows you to maximise your time underwater.
-You can expect up to five dives per day, including sunset and night dives that reveal the ocean’s nocturnal wonders.
+Essentially, the liveaboard experience in Palau allows you to maximise your time underwater.
+You can expect up to four dives per day, including sunset and night dives that reveal the ocean’s nocturnal wonders.
+So if your priority is dive, dive, dive, then a liveaboard might be the way to go.

-A Palau liveaboard may appear pricier upfront.
-But the overall cost can actually be comparable once you factor in the limited budget accommodations that are available in Koror.
-Dining out is also quite expensive.
+In terms of price, a Palau liveaboard may appear pricier upfront.
+But the overall cost is probably comparable once you factor in the limited budget accommodations that are available in Koror.
+Dining out is also relatively expensive – expect to pay at least 15-20 USD for a meal.

-By living and diving directly from the boat, liveaboard guests enjoy the convenience of an all-inclusive experience.
+By living and diving directly from the boat, a Palau liveaboard trip is an all-inclusive experience.
 Meals, accommodations and multiple dives are covered in the one package.

-It may be a better choice if you’re travelling with non-diving family members and/or want to experience some of Palau’s land-based attractions.
+A land-based dive trip to Palau may be a better choice if you’re travelling with non-diving family members and/or want to experience some of Palau’s other attractions.
+Also, it means you can “escape” your dive group – just in case you end up with one (or a few) people who push your buttons.

 Looking for liveaboard inspiration?
 Discover 8 eco-friendly liveaboards around the globe.